MASSFILC, Inc By-laws

 Section 2.
 General Membership.
 Any individual who has attended at least one regular meeting of the organization in the last twelve months is a General Member of MASSFILC.
 General members have floor privileges at all MASSFILC meetings.Section 3.
 Voting Membership.

-(1) (Amended September 13, 2003) Any individual who has attended at least five regular meetings of MASSFILC in the preceding 365 days, inclusive of the current meeting, and who has at any time notified the Clerk of intent to be considered as a Voting member, is a Voting member of MASSFILC.
+(1) (Amended September 13, 2003 and September 10, 2016) Any individual who has attended at least five of the twelve most recent regular or annual meetings of MASSFILC, exclusive of the current meeting, and who has at any time notified the Clerk of intent to be considered as a Voting member, is a Voting member of MASSFILC.
 Voting members have the right to vote at annual meetings, special meetings, and business meetings of the organization.

 (2) (Amended September 13, 2003) Other MASSFILC activities can be substituted for the meeting requirement upon the recommendation of the Executive Board and the ratification of those requirements by 3/4 of the voting membership or by an affirmative vote of 3/4 of the voting members present at the annual meeting.